jordancccac/fall21python2_jc/Hunting_Analytics/README.md

 ### Background

-    This program aims to shed light on the safety of hunting, as well as the nature of hunting accidents by state between the years of 2010-2021.
+    This program aims to shed light on the safety of hunting, as well as the nature of hunting accidents nationwide and by state between the years of 2010-2021.

     It draws on two sources of data: hunting accidents nationwide and the number of licenses, tags, permits and stamps acquired each year.
 While the data is publicly available, the national incident database